 Sight

 So where does the cheese tasting journey start?
-Well, like we talked about in our meat and cheese pairing guide, the journey starts with the eyes.
+Well, like we talked about in our meat and cheese pairing guide, this journey begins with the eyes.

-Before you even touch the cheese, visually take in its appearance with your eyes.
+Before you even touch the cheese, visually take in its appearance.
 What does the texture look like?
 What color is the rind?
+What color is the paste and how does it perhaps contrast with the rind?
 Are there any cracks or veins of color?
-Consider this an ocular pat-down.
+Over time, this practice of observation will help you recognize similarities and differences in cheese varieties and give you important keys to a deeper understanding of specific cheese characteristics.

 Touch

 The next step on the cheese tasting journey is touch.
-Getting a tactile feel for the cheese influences your perception of taste (seriously, it’s science).
+Getting a tactile reference for the cheese also influences your perception of taste (seriously, it’s science).
 Is the cheese hard or soft?
-Light and crumbly, or dense and hard?
-These tactile cues can help you pin down cheese characteristics like aging and the type of rind.
+Is it light and crumbly or dense and hard?
+These cues can help you pin down cheese characteristics like aging and the type of rind.

 Smell